Dell to buy EMC in $67 billion record tech deal, aims for cloud market

 The deal should help privately held Dell, the world's No. 3 computer maker, diversify from a stagnant consumer PC market and give it greater scale in the more profitable and faster-growing market for cloud-based data services.

 That desire to reach beyond PCs - whose growth has been stopped in its tracks with the rise of mobile devices - echoes moves by Dell's big rivals.
-Hewlett-Packard Co (HPQ.N), the No. 2 PC maker, is splitting off its computer and printer unit this year to focus on the corporate data business.
-IBM Corp (IBM.N) sold its PC unit a decade ago.
+Hewlett-Packard Co, the No. 2 PC maker, is splitting off its computer and printer unit this year to focus on the corporate data business.
+IBM Corp sold its PC unit a decade ago.

-By combining Dell's server businesses with EMC's storage and virtualisation assets, the new, enlarged company will have a broader range of products to challenge Cisco Systems Inc (CSCO.O), IBM and Hewlett-Packard in the areas of cloud computing, mobility and cyber security.
+By combining Dell's server businesses with EMC's storage and virtualization assets, the new, enlarged company will have a broader range of products to challenge Cisco Systems Inc, IBM and Hewlett-Packard in the areas of cloud computing, mobility and cyber security.

 "I don’t think either Dell or EMC were viable over the long run as a standalone; they really needed each other," said Eric Johnson, dean of the Owen Graduate School of Management at Vanderbilt University.
 "Dell was mostly on the consumer side, which is a terrible place to be.
 EMC had some enterprise products, but not the complete package."

 The deal valued EMC at $33.15 a share as of the end of trading Friday.
-Dell will pay $24.05 per share in cash and will also give EMC shareholders a special stock that tracks the share price in VMWare Inc (VMW.N), the maker of cloud-based virtualisation software majority-owned by EMC.
+Dell will pay $24.05 per share in cash and will also give EMC shareholders a special stock that tracks the share price in VMWare Inc, the maker of cloud-based virtualization software majority-owned by EMC.

 The stock market gave the deal a lukewarm response.
 EMC shares rose 1.8 percent to $28.36 after earlier jumping more than 2.5 percent.
 VMware shares plunged 7.8 percent to $72.48, decreasing the value of Dell's offer.